xrdavies/faq_gen/faq_en.md

 - _2003._ **What are the difficulties in the implementation of the Actor model and the multi-threading as well as the parallel mechanism?
 How did the Gear team overcome these difficulties?**

-  There are no difficulties in particular, we just need to have a well thought out architecture.
+  There are no difficulties in particular in the presence of a well thought out architecture.
 Potential complexity of parallel processing might be related with determinism, since different nodes have a different number of CPU cores.
 It will be overcomed via the development of the special cutting edge algorithms.

 - _2004._ **Does Gear support most of Rust's native features (like async/await, etc.)?**

   Yes, Gear natively provides custom `std` functions including arbitrary async/await syntax for any programs.
 Also everything non-std is supported as well as unit/integration tests.

-- _2005._ **Does Gear now support writing contracts in C language?
+- _2005._ **Does Gear support writing contracts in C language?
 Are there any other compatibility solutions in the future?
 Will Gear consider EVM compatibility?**

   Gear allows to run WebAssembly programs compiled from many popular languages, such as C/C++, Rust etc. Regarding EVM compatibility, Gear’s programs will be able to interact with programs running on EVM machines in different networks when Gear becomes a Polkadot parachain.

-- _2006._ **Can we run the node now?**

-  Running the Gear node is the same as running the BTC and ETH nodes.
-There is non limitation for that.

-- _2007._ **Are there rewards for running nodes?**

-  There are no rewards for running nodes.

-- _2008._ **What are the benefits of running Gear nodes?**

-  What are the benefits for individuals to run ETH and BTC nodes?
-What you can get is the same as running Gear.
-As an ecosystem, decentralization can be increased.
-As individuals, transactions can be verified independently, but there is no obvious financial incentive for individuals.

-- _2009._ **What's the difference between Solidity and Gear contracts?**

-  The message mechanism of Gear is different from that of Solidity.
-Solidity requires nonce to ensure the execution order with a single account.
-Gear does not need this as long as you have enough gas.

-- _2010._ **Is the tutorial for deploying smart contracts the linux version?**

-  Yes, you can try to deploy on Windows using wsl.

-- _2011._ **Does the public testnet launch?**

-  The public testnet haven't been launched yet and you can use the link https://idea.gear-tech.io/ to interact with testnet.

-- _2012._ **I heard about I need some test Token for testing the  testnet?**

-  Yes, you need to claim test token for testing.

-- _2013._ **Are the tests that can be taken at the moment only  in the road of testnet?**

-   You can test on the link: https://idea.gear-tech.io/ or on your local node.

-- _2014._ **I can see NEAR blockchain also uses Wasm compiled smart contracts, making it compete in the same space.
-However, as a Polkadot parachain, Gear would benefit from the Polkadot relay chain.
-Has such a comparison has been made yet?
-I don't mean jumping straight into "competitor analysis" as a means to bash NEAR in any way, I think it can help people understand more about the tech.**

-  Besides Gear also will have access to all relay chain ecosystem (messaging to parachains and bridges), Gear also has completely different architecture under the hood.
-First, Gear programs don’t call each other synchronously, they exchange messages that will be processed (and replied) in future.
-Second, there is no key-value storage api for gear programs and subsequent user api -- for Gear program, all state (memory pages) is saved automatically.
-All of these makes Gear parallelizable and shareable by design.

-- _2015._ **So Substrate Wasm support does not mean that you can write smart contracts in different programming languages such as C++?
-What does Substrate Wasm support mean then?
-That you can create a blockchain in those languages?**

-  Wasm support doesn't mean smart contract development environment support.
-Under the hood, substrate uses Wasm implementation of some consensus pieces required for forkless updates, etc. It is used as a technology.
-You can read more on that here: https://wiki.polkadot.network/docs/learn-wasm To be a little more specific, we use Substrate's support for Wasm in order to create a full smart contract development environmen.
+- _2014._ **What mostly differentiate Gear from other smart contyract platforms using Wasm?**

+  First of all, Gear takes advantages of Actor model model for inter-process communications.
+In this model, programs never share any state and just exchange messages between each other.
+It gives a way to implement Actor-based concurrency inside programs (smart-contracts) logic.
+Also this architecture enables processes parallelisation wich makes message processing even faster and cheaper.
+As a future parachain of Polkadot/Kusama, Gear takes benefits from the relay chain that enables routing of arbitrary messages between chains.

 ## Community
 - _3001._ **I’m a developer, and I’m interested in contributing to your project alongsides earning, Do you have any Bug Bounty to check for vulnerabilities ?
 How can i become a part of "Gear Technologies' ?**